 The transaction will automatically be matched (watch the video above to learn more).

-For Deposits: Date and Amount must be same.
+For Deposits: Date and Amount must be the same.

-For Checks: Ref / Check number and Amount must be same.
+For Checks: Ref / Check number and Amount must be the same.

-For all other payment/withdrawals: Date and Amount must be same.
+For all other payment/withdrawals: Date and Amount must be the same.